Skip to content

 Not applicable

-Only for assigned tenants
+Only for assigned tenants.

-Only for assigned tenants
+Only for assigned tenants.

 Notes

 • Organization accounts correspond to distinct businesses.
 MSPs and vendors can create multiple organization accounts to manage distinct customers.
+For each organization, a separate account must be set up.